JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 Just as I was about to walk away, Todd showed up and said, “What’s up?”
 I pointed to Anne and said, “Look at her.
 She’s fucked up.”

-Todd looked and then just said, “So what?
+Todd looked at her and then just said, “So what?
 It’s no big deal,” pushed past me and grabbed Anne from behind her head and just kissed her.
-I was close enough to see what he was doing was the equivalent of kissing a statue.
-Her lips barely moved and wherever she was at the moment it definitely was not there.
+I was close enough to see what he was doing was the equivalent of kissing a mannequin.
+Her lips barely moved and wherever her mind was at that moment it clearly was not there.

-He pulled his head away and said, “It’s no big deal,” put down his drink on a small side table in-between the two chairs and then went back to kissing her.
-But this time his right hand was headed straight down the front of her jeans.
+He pulled his head away and said, “It’s no big deal…” again, put down his drink on a small side table in-between the two chairs and then went back to kissing her.
+But this time his right hand was headed straight to third base, right down the front of her jeans.

 I took a few steps back and didn’t know what to do.
 Or if doing anything would have mattered at this point.
-I looked at Rob, saw the chair I was sitting in was still empty and just sat down.
+I looked at Rob drunkenly staring out into space—oblivious to what was happening right behind him—saw the chair I was sitting in was empty and sat down.

 It was about 2:00am and I was ready to go.
 But still couldn’t pull myself out of the chair.
-So I sat and looked out the 2nd floor windows and waited for a bit before standing up, heading downstairs and walking back to my place.
+So I just sat there, looked out the second floor windows and waited for a bit before standing up, heading downstairs and walking back to my place.

 ***